 [Dr. Kenneth Gentry graciously published my article on his site, PostmillennialismToday.com.
 You can read the full article here.
 Also, someone translated the article into Spanish: found here.]
 One of the practical implications of a robustly postmillennial theology is the need to transform our society according to the Word of God.
 To the great detriment of … More Did Paul Try To Transform Society?

-I am working on my thesis for the M.A. degree in Literature at Baptist Bible College.
-As part of my preliminary readings, I have been working through William Bradford’s Of Plymouth Plantation.
+One of my favorite books is William Bradford’s Of Plymouth Plantation.
 This book is the exciting account of the Pilgrims’ journey and settlement in New England nearly four hundred years ago.
-When the Pilgrims … More John Robinson and Taking Offence
+When the Pilgrims left for the New World, they were forced to part ways with many of their dearest friends.
+In fact, the Christian … More John Robinson’s Advice to the Pilgrims on Taking Offence